nikhilmaddirala/skarabox/private/private-README.md

 nix run github:ibizaman/skarabox#init

 # Use a different path - e.g. for a local fork
-nix run github:ibizaman/skarabox#init -- --path /path/to/skarabox
+nix run github:ibizaman/skarabox#init -- --p /skarabox

 # TODO: Not sure what `@VERSION@` should be replaced with.
 # TODO: Need to create a pure nix shell to avoid path conflicts.